-There is a significant knowledge gap in understanding how patients perceive and respond to the use of AI tools in healthcare.
-While AI technology is increasingly integrated into clinical settings and used for health purposes, user experience and interaction are mainly examined among physicians rather than patients.
+There is a significant knowledge gap in the current understanding of how patients perceive and respond to the use of AI tools in healthcare.
+While AI technology is increasingly integrated into clinical settings and used for health purposes, user experiences and interactions are mainly examined among physicians rather than patients.
 Research is required to explore various phenomena related to the interaction between patients and health-related AI applications.
 Exploring patients' emotions and perceptions related to AI use in healthcare and understanding how patients capture autonomy and decision-making in the presence of AI is crucial for creating patient-centered systems and fostering confidence in technological advancements in medicine.

-This research proposal suggests a triangulated qualitative approach to provide a comprehensive, in-depth analysis of the underlying psychological themes involved in patient-AI interactions.
-While current models often focus on the technical aspects of AI implementation, an in-depth understanding of the human side in patient-AI interaction in the context of health, where decisions can affect life and death, will make a critical theoretical contribution.
-Therefore, the current research aims to propose a new theoretical model that will fill the existing knowledge gap related to patient-AI interaction, thereby contributing to and enriching the broader body of knowledge regarding human-technology interaction and health psychology.
+This research proposal suggests the implementation of a triangulated qualitative approach to facilitate a comprehensive, in-depth analysis of the underlying psychological themes involved in patient-AI interactions.
+While current models often focus on the technical aspects of AI implementation, a detailed understanding of the human side in patient-AI interactions in the context of health, where decisions can affect life and death, will make a critical theoretical contribution to the field.
+This research project thus aims to develop a new theoretical model that will fill the existing knowledge gap related to patient-AI interaction, thereby contributing to and enriching the broader body of knowledge pertaining to human-technology interactions and health psychology.
 This model may lay the groundwork for the future development of tools to research and promote the alignment of AI advancements with psychosocial factors and patient values.

 Artificial intelligence applications in healthcare

-As an ecosystem, the healthcare industry has realized the importance of adopting AI systems to improve quality and achieve optimal health outcomes.
+As an ecosystem, the healthcare industry has recognized the importance of adopting AI systems to improve quality and achieve optimal health outcomes.
 There is a consensus that AI has the potential to revolutionize patient care through precision medicine and patient-centered care delivery (Akinrinmade et al., 2023).
 In the last few years, AI has made significant strides in the healthcare industry, changing how medical professionals diagnose, treat, and manage patient care.
 The current implementations of AI technologies are reshaping clinical practices, improving efficiency, and addressing healthcare challenges.
-The following are some of the most important applications of AI in healthcare.
+Some of the most important applications of AI in healthcare at present are discussed below.

-Diagnosis: One of the primary areas in which AI has widespread application is assisting clinicians in disease diagnosis and treatment planning.
-AI algorithms significantly improve the accuracy and speed of disease diagnosis, enabling early detection and improved patient outcomes (Aldali et al., 2024; Aftab et al., 2024).
+Diagnosis: One of the primary areas in which AI has widely applied is assisting clinicians in disease diagnosis and treatment planning.
+AI algorithms significantly improve the accuracy and speed of diagnostic efforts, enabling early detection and improved patient outcomes (Aldali et al., 2024; Aftab et al., 2024).
 AI-based systems powered by advanced ML algorithms can analyze large datasets of medical images, such as X-rays, MRI scans, and pathology slides, to detect anomalies and identify potential health issues with remarkable accuracy (Lee & Yoon, 2021; Thieme et al., 2023; Maleki et al., 2024).
-Deep-learning algorithms, a subset of ML in which multilayered neural networks learn from vast amounts of data, have shown remarkable accuracy in interpreting medical images (Ardila et al., 2019; Esteva et al., 2017).
+Deep-learning algorithms, a subset of ML in which multilayered neural networks learn from vast amounts of data, have shown remarkable accuracy when used to interpret medical images (Ardila et al., 2019; Esteva et al., 2017).
 AI continuously facilitates the development of tailored treatment plans by analyzing patient data and enhancing the effectiveness of medical interventions (Jangra & Singh, 2024).